-Governance is becoming an increasingly important concept and impacts all sectors of the community including industry and government.
+Governance is an important concept and impacts on all sectors of the community.
 The practice of good governance is increasingly seen as critical for ensuring that:

-- The governance of organisations has a legal and ethical basis, - Decisions are taken in the interests of stakeholders, and - The organisation behaves as a good corporate citizen should.
+- The organisation meets legal and ethical compliance. - Decisions are made in the interests of stakeholders. - The organisation behaves as a good corporate citizen should.